Kyle Kaiser: Formula Car Challenge

 In 2012, Kaiser competed in the Formula Car Challenge for World Speed Motorsports, in the Pro Mazda and FormulaSPEED classes.
 He earned the Pro Mazda championship title by winning eight races, and finishing on the podium in eleven out of the fourteen races.

 Pro Mazda

-He made his professional open wheel racing debut in September 2012 in the Star Mazda Championship at Mazda Raceway Laguna Seca.
+Kaiser made his professional open wheel racing debut in September 2012 in the Star Mazda Championship at Mazda Raceway Laguna Seca.
 For the 2013 season, Kaiser joined World Speed Motorsports to race full-time in the Pro Mazda Championship.
 He finished seventh in the championship with a best finish of fifth (three times).
 He returns to the series for 2014, but switched teams to past series champions Juncos Racing.
 He finished on the podium in the first race of the 2014 Pro Mazda Winterfest.
-He finished the 2014 season 6th in points, recording four podium finishes and earning his first professional victory at Sonoma Raceway in the season finale.
+He finished the 2014 season sixth in points, recording four podium finishes and earning his first professional victory at Sonoma Raceway in the season finale.